 - Professional: $649 per month

-Other Local SEO Tools
+Best Local SEO Tools for Small Businesses

 There are plenty of local SEO tools available on the market, but not all of them are meant for enterprises.

-Some of them specialize in one particular aspect of local SEO or are better suited for small businesses.
+The tools listed below specialize in one particular aspect of local SEO or are better suited for small businesses.

 BrighLocal is a combination of local SEO tools that help you understand local performance and reputation management that helps to generate online reviews.